 By Ian McNally

-My friends started using it, Stride clients started asking for it, and it’s been getting serious buzz on the internet.
+My friends started using it, Stride clients started asking for it, and it’s been getting serious buzz on the Internet.
 So I realized it was time for me to learn React.

-I’ve been an Angular guy for the past couple years, and I’ve gotten pretty good at it.
+I’ve been an Angular guy for the past couple of years, and I’ve gotten pretty good at it.
 I’ve seen its nooks and crannies, and I’ve grown fond of it.

 But, like I said, it was hard to ignore React.

 It’s fast, it’s light, it’s new and shiny.
 So I dug in.
 I recently released an app, Farely, which I’d written in Angular.
-(Note: I didn’t use directives like I should have.)
+(Note: I didn’t use directives as I should have.)
 I thought it’d be the perfect opportunity to try out React, since the app could be composed of components.
 It also wouldn’t need anything React doesn’t offer, like routing or complex data modeling.

 And so I began the project.
 Below are my thoughts and observations, should they help inform your library choices.
 I’ll assume you’ve been introduced to React and Angular, since there are great articles written about them elsewhere.

 I kept a pros and cons list while I was working.
 I resisted the urge to copy and paste that, or resort to a listicle.
-Instead, I grouped my thoughts, below, into general areas.
+Instead, I’ve grouped my thoughts, below, into general areas.

 <div> soup, since you can only return a single element from a render function.
 The markup in the Angular Farely looked like:

 So, I already had my containers.
 Breaking them up into components was easy:

 Turns out I was worrying for nothing.
-Still, I do feel a disconnect between the actual HTML that’s rendered and what I’m writing in jsx.
+Still, I do feel a disconnect between the actual HTML that’s rendered and what I’m writing in JSX.
 All rendered elements contain

-While we’re on the topic of jsx, I’ll say that I was thrown off with the non-standard attributes.
-For instance, this HTML:
+While we’re on the topic of JSX, I’ll say that I was thrown off with the nonstandard attributes.
+For instance, this HTML—